leonitousconforti/basilisk/README.md

 * Linux32
 * Linux arm

-## Prerequisites
+## Prerequisites and Running

 All pre-build packages you can download include the necessary java library dependencies and the java runtime, simply run the 'double clickable'.
 If you are building the project from source (see: [Building from Source](#building-from-source)) you must have a valid jre and jdk installed on your system.

-**_If you are on a system where you do not have elevated privileges (particularity on macosx), the AI will not be able to inject mock keystrokes while playing the game through the system.
+**_If you are on a system where you do not have elevated privileges (particularity on macosx), the AI will not be able to inject keystrokes to chrome.
 The alternative method is to open the developer tools in chrome, and open a websocket connection to the AI.
-Chrome has the permissions required to presses keys for element in its own window and this will allow the AI to inject keystrokes without needing elevated permission see [Opening a Websocket Connection](#opening-a-websocket-connection) for more info_**
+Chrome has the permissions required to presses keys for element in its own window and this will allow the AI to inject keystrokes without needing elevated permission. see [Opening a Websocket Connection](#opening-a-websocket-connection) for more info_**

 ## Building From Source